Lakefield

 Welcome to Lakefield

-Nestled on the shores of the Trent-Severn Waterway, Lakefield has a gentler pace and friendly locals; inspiring people to visit for generations.
-The area is alive with events, shops and eateries, offering something for everyone.
-Treat yourself, pick up daily supplies or access services – all are easily found in Lakefield.
-There are many ways to explore the Village, walk the Lakefield Trail, kayak along the waterway, or access the bike share program at the marina to cycle through historic downtown.
+There are many ways to explore the Village.
+Walk the Lakefield Trail, kayak along the Waterway, or access the bike share program at the marina to cycle through historic downtown.
 Immerse yourself in local culture at our festivals, events and productions.
 Feast on home-grown cuisine.
 Bird watch at Imagine the Marsh or show your skill at the skateboard park.

 With most accommodations a short stroll from the water’s edge, surrender to tranquility after an exhilarating day of exploration.
-Come see for yourself what Lakefield and area has to offer!
+Come see for yourself what Lakefield and area has to offer.

 Discover Lakefield